jacopotarantino/crowdfunding/readme.txt

 Features of the plugin include:

 * Crowd fund anything you want!
 * Compatible with PayPal Adaptive Payments API for pre-approved purchases.
+When a person commits to funding your project they are only charged if your campaign reaches its pre-defined goal.
 * Compatible with all standard payment gateways that Easy Digital Downloads supports, i.e Stripe, PayPal Pro/Express.
-* Works both as a donation plugin and a crowd funding plugin.
+* Works both as a donation plugin and a Crowdfunding plugin.

-**Languages**
+* Easy to theme and integrate into your own site which uses Easy Digital Downloads.

+== Languages ==

-Currently AppThemer Crowd Funding as been translated into the following languages:
+Currently AppThemer Crowdfunding as been translated into the following languages:

 * English

+Would you like to help translate the plugin into more languages?
+[Contact Us] (http://appthemer.com/).

+== Compatible Themes ==

+The first compatible theme that has been released is called "Fundify" from AppThemer.com

 == Installation ==